On shrinking targets and self-returning points: Introduction

 \subsection{Outline of the paper}

 In this paper we prove various strengthenings of the known results on the measure of $\Rio$.
+In Theorem~\ref{thm:riorate}, we show that the rate given by Pawelec can be significantly improved for a large class of interval maps, including some quadratic maps.
+For this result, we need only an assumption on decay of correlations and that the invariant measure is absolutely continuous with respect to Lebesgue measure.
+A similar result is in Theorem~\ref{thm:riorate2}, where we are also to obtain sufficient conditions for $\mu(\newRio)=1$ for systems with an invariant measure that is not absolutely continuous with respect to Lebesgue measure, but satisfies a regularity assumption of the same type as used by Pawelec.

-Most importantly, we show in Theorem~\ref{thm:riorate} that for a large class of interval maps, the rate given by Pawelec can be significantly improved.
-In Theorem~\ref{thm:RioMeasZero} we give a general sufficient condition for $\Rio$ to be of zero measure under mixing assumptions.
+In Theorem~\ref{thm:RioMeasZero} we give general sufficient conditions for $\Rio$ and $\newRio$ to be of zero measure under mixing assumptions.

-We then turn our attention to the case of the doubling map as well as some linear maps on the $d$-dimensional torus for which we are able to prove an exact dichotomy for when $\Rio$ is of zero and full measure.
+We then turn our attention to the case of the doubling map as well as some linear maps on the $d$-dimensional torus for which we are able to prove in Theorem \ref{thm:doublingdichotomy} an exact dichotomy for when $\Rio$ is of zero and full measure.
 In addition to rotations\footnote{Note that for a rotation $R_\alpha$, we have $|R_\alpha^n (x) - x| = |R_\alpha^n (0) + x - x| = |R_\alpha^n (0)|$.
 Hence $|R_\alpha^n (x) - x| < r_n$ for infinitely many $n$ iff $|R_\alpha^n (0)| < r_n$ for infinitely many $n$.
-Hence there is a kind of dichotomy which gives either $\Rio = \emptyset$ or $\Rio = \mathbb{S}^1=X$, depending on a condition on $\alpha$ and $r_n$.
+Hence there is a kind of dichotomy which gives either $\Rio = \emptyset$ or $\Rio = \mathbbm{S}^1=X$, depending on a condition on $\alpha$ and $r_n$.
 By the Duffin--Schaeffer conjecture (now a theorem of Koukoulopoulus and Maynard \cite{KM}), for almost all $\alpha$, we have $|R_\alpha (0)| < r_n$ for infinitely many $n$ iff $\sum_n \varphi(n) r_n$ diverges, where $\varphi$ is Euler's totient function.
 Hence for almost all $\alpha$ we have the dichotomy that $\Rio$ is empty or the entire circle depending on the convergence or divergence of this series.
-However, for a given rotation number it is not clear whether it belongs to this full measure set and hence if the divergence of the series is the condition which determines the dichotomy.} exact dichotomy results on $\Rio$ are known for some self-similar sets equipped with the transformation induced by the left shift on the coding, which have recently been shown under the strong separation condition in \cite{Chang} and under the open set condition in \cite{Baker}.
+However, for a given rotation number it is not clear whether it belongs to this full measure set and hence if the divergence of the series is the condition which determines the dichotomy.}, exact dichotomy results were previously only known for some self-similar sets equipped with the transformation induced by the left shift on the coding, which have recently been shown under the strong separation condition by Chang, Wu and Wu \cite{Chang} and under the open set condition by Baker and Farmer \cite{Baker}.
+And as previously mentioned, Hussein, Li, Simmons and Wang \cite{Husseinetal} have shown exact dichotomy results for some conformal and expanding systems.